-In the cosmetics sector, artificial vision systems are used in a multitude of processes that, in addition to ensuring the functionality of the marketed product, also guarantee an impeccable presence of the product.
+In the cosmetics sector, machine vision systems are used in a multitude of processes that, in addition to ensuring the functionality of the marketed product, also guarantee an impeccable presence of the product.

 Intallation of production of cologne jars.

-Due to the weight of the image and appearance of the product transmitted to the consumer, artificial vision systems are imperative in many of the production processes of colognes and perfumes.
+Due to the weight of the image and appearance of the product transmitted to the consumer, machine vision systems are imperative in many of the production processes of colognes and perfumes.

 In the production of perfumes and colognes, the following processes are involved: checking the correct composition of the materials, controlling liquid levels, inspecting correct labelling and packaging, or the absence of defects in the different components inserted.